TN Visa Respiratory Therapist Jobs

 How does TN visa sponsorship compare to H-1B for Respiratory Therapists?

-TN is generally faster and more predictable for Respiratory Therapists than H-1B.
+TN is generally faster and more predictable for Respiratory Therapists than H-1B visa.
 There's no annual lottery for Canadians, no cap waiting period, and Canadian citizens can receive TN status at a U.S. port of entry the same day they present their documents.
 H-1B requires an annual lottery, a petitioning employer, and months of USCIS processing time.
 The trade-off is that TN doesn't carry dual intent, so long-term permanent residency planning requires separate strategy.

 Where can I find Respiratory Therapist jobs that offer TN visa sponsorship?